kmzfs/helm-repo-in-github/README.md

 sample/aerospike	0.1.2  	A Helm chart for Aerospike in Kubernetes
 ```

-If your repo is private you can create a access "Personal access tokens" and use it like:
+If your repo is private you can create a "Personal access tokens" and use it like:

 ```bash
 $ helm repo add sample 'https://MY_PRIVATE_TOKEN@raw.githubusercontent.com/kmzfs/helm-repo-in-github/master/'